nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 (k=-1) train ppl: 1.45    val ppl:    6.06   # Uses all levels, maximum k
 ```

-We can see that as $k$ increases, the train perplexity increases while the validation perplexity decreases.
+We can see that as $k$ increases, so does the train perplexity, while the validation perplexity decreases.
 This is analogous to overfitting in normal neural networks.
-By overfitting to the training data, you will get a lower loss and perplexity on the training split, but will not generalize (and thus have a higher loss and perplexity) to unseen data.
+By overfitting to the training data, we get a model with lower train loss and perplexity, but worse generalization capabilities (and thus have a higher loss and perplexity) for unseen data.

 With language modeling, we are often dealt with a **tradeoff between quality and diversity**.
 When $k=1$, it generates perfect Shakespeare (literally), but nothing original.
 If we increase $k$, novelty increases but quality slightly decreases, as by definition, the model is generating output more out of distribution.